selfrefactor/niketa-theme/README.md

 There is `VSCode` part and `node` client part.
 On each save of file `foo.js`, it will run `foo.spec.js`.
 It will do that also if `foo.spec.js` has been saved.

--[The case against Wallaby](https://ilearnsmarter.wordpress.com/2018/12/22/the-case-against-wallaby-js/) `Niketa` is created as frustration with some cons of `Wallaby.js`.
+- [The case against Wallaby](https://ilearnsmarter.wordpress.com/2018/12/22/the-case-against-wallaby-js/) `Niketa` is created as frustration with some cons of `Wallaby.js`.
 The link leads to an article where I try to compare both tools and explain more about the benefits of `Niketa` as `Jest` tool.

 ## Trending log